dylan-davidson/Core-Connect-4/Core.md

 Note: We display column numbers starting at 1, but these are for display only.
 Internally, indexing begins at 0.

 ## Specifications
 The game begins by asking if you wish to load a game or to play a game.
-Note: this entry is not case-sensitive.
-An uppercase P or a lowercase p will both choose "play".
+This entry is not case-sensitive.
+An uppercase 'P' or a lowercase 'p' will both mean "play".

 <pre><code>Enter L to load a game, or P to play:</code> <u>p</u></pre>